brandonweiss/sonar-js/README.md

 Without a second callback to fire when losing the bottom of the page this is essentially a one-time use.
 The callback will fire once when finding the bottom of the page and then never fire again, even if you scroll up and back down again.

-This is useful for making a permanent, persistent change when someone scrolls to the bottom of the page.
+This is useful for making a permanent change when someone scrolls to the bottom of the page.

 ### Two callbacks